CCA has made initial updates to the CLEAR Methodology for clean cooking carbon projectsRead the Latest

 4C Guidance Documents

 4C has developed two guidance documents that provide specific recommendations related to clean cooking MRV and implementation in the context of the Paris Agreement.
-4C regularly updates these documents to reflect the changing landscape of global climate action and climate finance.

 Clean Cooking for Climate Action: Roadmap for National Clean Cooking Programs to Achieve Emission Reduction Targets